qiulinfan/qiulinfan/README.md

 Hi there 😎
-This is QL from Shanghai, currently doing my UG Math && CS in Michigan till 2026 fall. 👀
+This is QL from Shanghai, currently doing my undergrad Math && CS in Michigan till 2026 fall. 👀
-I am majorly interested in Schocastic Analysis && Random Matrix Theory, also doing coding for fun.
-(TBH I am interested in a lot of branches in mathematics but I am just too weak to mention those.)
+I am interested in research on multimodal agent, representation learning, diffusion and tensor decomposition.

 Here are some pics of me and my friends.